 Meeting Date Document ltem No. Item Status Action Required Action Taken Due Date Completed (Overdue) The andMotionwas wasPut CARRIED (11/0)In favour of the Motion: Cr Hill, Cr Fishwick, Cr Hamilton-Prime, Cr Hutton, Cr Jones, Cr Kingston, Cr May, Cr O'Neill, Cr Pizzey, Cr Raftis and Cr Vinciullo.Against the Motion: Nil.
 26/03/2024 26 March 2024 - Ordinary Meeting of Council - MINUTES ONLY 12.12 CARD TRANSACTIONS FOR THE MONTH OF JANUARY 2024 (WARD - ALL) Completed MOVED Cr Jones, SECONDED Cr Hamilton-Prime that Council NOTES the reported card transactions for the month ended 31 January 2024 in accordance with Regulation 13A(1) of the Local Government (Financial Management) Regulations 1996 as shown in Attachments 1 and 2 to this Report.
 The Motion was Put and CARRIED (12/0) by Exception Resolution after consideration of Item 13.2.2, page 205 refers.
 In favour of the Motion: Cr Hill, Cr Chester, Cr Fishwick, Cr Hamilton- Prime, Cr Hutton, Cr Jones, Cr Kingston, Cr May, Cr O'Neill, Cr Pizzey, Cr Raftis and Cr Vinciullo.
 Against the Motion: Nil.
-08/04/2024 Noting resolution only, no further action required.
-08/04/2024 26/03/2024 26 March 2024 - Ordinary Meeting of Council - MINUTES ONLY 12.14 TENDER 020/23 PROVISION OF AN INTEGRATED PARKING AND COMPLIANCE MANAGEMENT SYSTEM (WARD - ALL) Completed MOVED Cr Kingston, SECONDED Cr May that Council: ACCEPTS the tender submitted by Orikan Australia Pty Ltd for the provision of an integrated parking and compliance management system (excluding parking payment application and e-permit solution), as specified in Tender 020/23, for a period of three years, with an option to extend the term of the contract for a further term of two years, at the submitted schedule of rates, with any price variations subject to the annual percentage change in the Perth CPI (All Groups) subject to negotiating final contract terms before entering into a Contract; ACCEPTS the tender submitted by EasyPark ANZ Pty Ltd for the provision of an integrated parking and compliance management system (parking payment application and e- permit solution only), as specified in Tender 020/23, for a period of three years, with an option to extend the term of the contract for a further term of two years, at the submitted schedule of rates, with any price variations subject to the annual percentage change in the Perth CPI (All Groups) subject to negotiating final contract terms before entering into a Contract; REQUESTS that in its implementation of parking machines the City ensures that a portion of these machines are capable of accepting physical money as a means of payment; NOTES that funds for the project in 2023-24 are included in the 2023-24 budget mid-year review proposed to be drawn from the parking facility reserve.
-The Motion was Put and CARRIED (10/2) In favour of the Motion: Cr Chester, Cr Fishwick, Cr Hamilton-Prime, Cr Hill, Cr Hutton, Cr Jones, Cr May, Cr Pizzey, Cr Raftis and Cr Vinciullo.
-Against the Motion: Cr O'Neill and Cr Kingston.
-21/05/2024 Conditional Letter of Acceptance issued 5 April 2024 accepting the tender submitted by EasyPark ANZ Pty Ltd for the provision of an integrated parking and compliance management system (parking payment application and e-permit solution only), as specified in Tender 020/23, for a period of three years, with an option to extend the term of the contract for a further term of two years, at the submitted schedule of rates, with any price variations subject to the annual percentage change in the Perth CPI (All Groups).
-Contract negotiations to be conducted.
-Conditional Letter of Acceptance and Letter of Intent issued 17 April 2024 accepting Orikan Australia Pty Ltd for the provision of an integrated parking and compliance management system (excluding parking payment application and e-permit solution), as specified in Tender 020/23, for a period of three years, with an option to extend the term of the contract for a further term of two years, at the submitted schedule of rates, with any price variations subject to the annual percentage change in the Perth CPI (All Groups).
-Contract negotiations to be conducted.
-22/05/2024
+08/04/2024 26/03/2024 26 March 2024 - Ordinary Meeting of Council - MINUTES ONLY 12.14 TENDER 020/23 PROVISION OF AN INTEGRATED PARKING AND COMPLIANCE MANAGEMENT SYSTEM (WARD - ALL) Completed MOVED Cr Kingston, SECONDED Cr May that Council: 02/05/2024 1 ACCEPTS the tender submitted by Orikan Australia Pty Ltd for the provision of an integrated parking and compliance management system (excluding parking payment application and e-permit solution), as specified in Tender 02/023, for a period of three years, with any price variations before entering into a Contract; Conditional Letter of Acceptance issued 5 April 2024 accepting the tender submitted by EasyPark ANZ Pty Ltd for the provision of an integrated parking and compliance management system (parking payment application and e-permit solution only), as specified in Tender 02/023, for a period of three years, with any option to extend the terr of the contract for a further term of two years, at the submitted schedule of rates, with any price variations subject to the annual percentage change in the Perth CPI (All Groups).
+Subject to negotiating final contract terms before entering into a Contract; Conditional Letter of Acceptance issued 5 April 2024 accepting the tender submitted by EasyPark ANZ Pty Ltd for the provision of an integrated parking and compliance management system (parking payment application and e-permit solution only), as specified in Tender 02/023, for a period of three years, with any option to extend the terr of the contract for a further term of two years, at the submitted schedule of rates, with any price variations subject to the annual percentage change in the Perth CPI (All Groups).
+Contract negotiation of parking maximes the City ensures that a portion of barking maximes capable of accepting physical money as a means of payment; facility reserve.
+Conditional Letter of Acceptance and Letter of Intent issued 17 Aprice Validon Actract Regotiations and e-permit solution, as specified in Tender 02/023, for a period of three years, with an option to extend the terr of the contract for a further der of e 22/05/2024